sradc/magic-timer/README.md

 Output is in appropriate unit, rounded to two significant figures.
-(Note that 3 digit numbers are also rounded to 2 sig figs, e.g. 231 -> 240)
+Note that 3 digit numbers are also rounded to 2 sig figs, e.g. 231 -> 240.

 #### Use via decorator: